 Is traditional naan is not vegan?

-No. Authentic Indian naan is not vegan because of the use of greek curd/ milk.
+No. Authentic Indian naan is not vegan because of the use of greek yogurt or curd, and milk.
 Also, the recipe calls for butter which is a dairy product.
-So, in turn, to make this a vegan flatbread, we need to replace dairy products with non-dairy options.
+So, in turn, to make this a vegan flatbread, we need to replace dairy products with non-dairy butter and non-dairy milk.

 - 5 - 6 tbsp nigella seeds/ sesame seeds